Our Approach to Beekeeping

 Pollination

 Bee pollination is vital for food production, contributing to about 75% of our food varieties.
 Individual bees visit around 5,000 flowers daily, benefiting local fruit and vegetable growers (neighbours have remarked on increased fruit yields since our bees arrived!).
-While we do not offer mobile pollination services (which can harm bees' health), we do keep bees in several locations, inreasing biodiversity and benefitting the local habitats.
+While we are not in the business mobile pollination services (which can harm bees' health), our small numbers of hives spread across several locations help local pollination and propomote biodiversity.

 Swarm management